 Classic Pecan Pie

-My Bourbon Pecan Pie is an adult version of this classic holiday dessert, but my childhood memories are of a booze free, old fashioned pecan pie.
-It was the ideal season to whip up another.
+- My Bourbon Pecan Pie is an adult version of this classic holiday dessert, but my childhood memories are of a booze-free, old-fashioned pecan pie.

 We had guests coming for dinner on Sunday night so it was a wonderful excuse to make a dessert that the picky hubby would not touch.
 Nuts?
 Nope.
 Another fake allergy he loves to offer as an excuse.
 He’d be a walking bundle of hives if everything he “claimed” to be allergic to was true.
 My guests loved it and even son #1 declared it a winner!